Hierarchical Refinement of Universal Multimodal Attacks on Vision-Language Models: Experiments

 \textbf{Evaluation metric.} For image-text retrieval, we utilize the Attack Success Rate (ASR) as a metric to quantify the effectiveness of the proposed attack and all compared baselines.
 ASR is calculated as the percentage of adversarial examples that successfully deceive the model, providing a reliable measure of the attackers' effectiveness.
 For other tasks, we compare the performance of VLP models on adversarial examples with their performance on the original examples.

 \textbf{Implementation details.} For the fundamental experiments, we set the perturbation magnitudes to $\epsilon_I =12/255$ for images and $\epsilon_T=1$ for texts.
 We further evaluate the proposed method under varying perturbation budgets.
 PGD is utilized to solve the optimization problem for the image attack, with the number of iterations $M_I =100$ and the step size as $\alpha = \epsilon_I/M_I*1.25$.
 The batch size is set as 16. $\beta_1=0.8, \beta_2=0.2, \gamma_1 =0.9, \gamma_2=0.1, M_T =15$.
 For $\ell$, we employ the KL-divergence to quantify the discrepancy between two samples.
+We follow the data augmentation strategy introduced in \cite{zhang2024universal}.